HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/staging_to_production.md

 Staging is only possible between the same product release or version.
 In contrast, upgrading from one release to a newer release is called migration.

-HCL Digital Experience Compose, Web Content Manager (WCM) and Digital Asset Manager (DAM) solutions can consist of many artifacts.
+HCL Digital Experience (DX) Compose, Web Content Manager (WCM) and Digital Asset Manager (DAM) solutions can consist of many artifacts.
 These artifacts include portlets, themes and skins, portlet services, page layouts, wires, portlet configurations, portlet data, content, and personalization rules.
 Staging helps you move these artifacts to the production environment in a controlled way.

 For naming purposes, this document calls the system that you are staging from the *source* system and the system you are staging to the *target* system.

 ## Staging from source to target

-1. Install and upgrade the target HCL DX Compose system with helm.
+1. Install and upgrade the target HCL DX Compose system with Helm.
 The target and source should have exactly the same DX Compose level and preferably be at the latest of both.
 As both source and target are Kubernetes-based.

     !!!note
         It is recommended to use the latest cumulative fix (CF) on both the source and target systems.